 Loving their awesome YouTube channel?
 Then you should swing by the official JapanesePod101 website and see their full program—the audio and video lessons here are complemented with interactive learning tools.
 While the full program requires a paid membership, you can take it for a spin with the free trial.

-So, when you feel like you’re getting tired of the same old Japanese language practice sessions, take a break on YouTube.
+So, when you feel like you’re getting tired of the same old Japanese language practice sessions, learn Japanese on YouTube, instead.

 I mean, you were probably going to get sidetracked watching videos there anyway—only now instead of watching hilarious fail videos, skateboard bailouts and dancing dogs, you will put your time surfing the Tube to good, practical use—learning Japanese with the awesome videos and channels we recommend above.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Japanese with real-world videos.